tauteo/robotics-club/lesson-plans/linux-overview.md

 The linux file system is built on top of the virtual file system kernel subsystem.
 As such, it does not start with direct access to physical devices (like C:) like in Windows.
 Like most file systems, the linux file system is a tree structure.

 Like any tree, the structure starts at the root.
-This level is indicated simply by "/" (note the forward slash instead of the backslash that is used in Windows).
+This level is indicated simply by `/` (note the forward slash instead of the backslash that is used in Windows).
 The root directory (also called a folder in Windows) contains all of the base directories that make up the file system.
 Each base directory is responsible for keeping files related to a specific task (such as configuration, temporary files, programs etc.).

 The base directories and their functions are listed below:
 1. **/bin**
    Contains essential binaries (compiled programs) that are necessary for the system to work.
 This includes programs that for example list file contents, change file ownership, mount new file systems and so on
 2. **/sbin**
     This directory is similar to the `/bin` directory in the sense that it contains compiled programs (i.e. binaries).
-The difference is that all programs intended to be run by the "root" user for system administration are placed here.
+The difference is that all programs intended to be run by the `root` user for system administration are placed here.
 2. **/boot**
    This contains static files needed to boot up the system, such as the `initd` file which specifies in which order programs need to be started after booting and what resources need to be available before these programs can be started.
 3. **/etc**